Sample independent contractor agreement PDF

 Sample contractor agreement

-The specialists at Payoneer Workforce Management have helped thousands of businesses grow their operations by hiring independent contractors.
-As a result, we have seen a lot of the mistakes business owners make when drafting their own contracts.
+The specialists at Payoneer Workforce Management have helped various businesses grow their operations by hiring independent contractors.
+As a result, we have seen a lot of the mistakes business owners make when drafting the independent contractor agreements.

-The following article provides a sample independent contractor agreement PDF (download is available below the image and at the bottom of the page) as well as advice for how to construct/alter your own.
+The following article provides a sample independent contractor agreement (PDF download is available at the bottom of the page) as well as advice for how to construct/alter your own.

 Disclaimer: What follows is a general template designed to give business owners a sense of what is typically included in an independent contractor agreement.
 None of the information that follows qualifies as legal advice.
 Consult legal counsel before using any sample agreement.